argoproj/argo-workflows/community/sustainability_effort.md

 Argo Workflows is seeking more community involvement and ultimately more [Reviewers and Approvers](https://github.com/argoproj/argoproj/blob/main/community/membership.md) to help keep it viable.

-We are trying an Incentive System in which contributors pledge a certain number of hours per week (average) and in return have their PRs prioritized for review.
+We are trying an Incentive System in which contributors pledge a certain number of hours per week (average) to the project and in return have their PRs prioritized for review.

+## Where is help needed?

+Help is needed for:
+* reviewing PRs
-Help is also needed for triaging new incoming bugs by prioritizing them with `P0`, `P1`, `P2`, and `P3` labels.
+* [triaging](../docs/CONTRIBUTING.md#triaging-bugs) new incoming bugs by prioritizing them with `P0`, `P1`, `P2`, and `P3` labels
+* responding to questions in [Github Discussions](https://github.com/argoproj/argo-workflows/discussions)
+* responding to questions in [CNCF Slack](https://argoproj.github.io/community/join-slack) on `#argo-workflows` and `#argo-wf-contributors` channels

 ## Commitment

-The Argo project currently has 4 designated [roles](https://github.com/argoproj/argoproj/blob/main/community/membership.md):
-- Member
-- Reviewer
-- Approver
-- Lead

-For those who focus on just one area of the code (such as UI), the `Reviewer` and `Approver` roles can optionally be scoped to just that area.
+Argo Workflows has roles as described in the [Contributing](../docs/CONTRIBUTING.md#roles) document.

-Any person in a designated role or with an open Membership request can sign up to participate in this Incentive System.
+Any code contributor in a designated role or with an open Membership request can sign up to participate in this Incentive System.
 To create a Membership request, create an Issue in the [argoproj](https://github.com/argoproj/argoproj) repository as described in the [Membership](https://github.com/argoproj/argoproj/blob/main/community/membership.md) guide.

 Participants are expected to try to advance in roles.
 There are different expectations depending on the role:
-- Member and below: should focus primarily on authoring PRs, averaging a minimum of 8 hours per week.
-Can also assist with triaging bugs or reviewing PRs.
-- Reviewer: should author PRs and review PRs to move into the "Approver" role, should average a minimum of 2 hours per week of either PR review time or triaging bugs
+- Member and below: should average a minimum of 8 hours per week of either [authoring PRs](../docs/CONTRIBUTING.md#authoring-prs) or doing any of the activities listed above in ["Where is help needed?"](#where-is-help-needed?) section (more time is required in this role in order to make sufficient progress)
-- Approver and above: should average a minimum of 2 hours per week of either PR review time or triaging bugs
+- Reviewer and above: should average a minimum of 2 hours per week doing any of the activities listed above in ["Where is help needed?"](#where-is-help-needed?) section (highest priority is to ensure that all [`prioritized` PRs](#authoring-prs) have an Assignee)

 Note that the hours per week listed above is an average over time; it's fine to have weeks of no activity so long as the average meets expectations.